elliotchance/ok/README.md

     myArray = [7, 11, 13]

     // When iterating an array the first and second variable are assigned the
-    // index and the value respectively.
+    // value and the index respectively.
-    for i, v in myArray {
+    for v, i in myArray {
         print(i, v)
     }

     myMap = {"foo": 1.23, "bar": 4.56}

-    // Maps work the same way but the first variable will be the key. for key, value in myMap {
+    // Maps work the same way but the second variable will be the key. for value, key in myMap {
         print(key, value)
     }

     // For both arrays and maps you may omit the second variable if you only
-    // need to iterate the index or keys. for index in myArray {
+    // need to iterate the values.
-        print(index)
+    for value in myArray {
+        print(value)
     }

-    for key in myMap {
+    for value in myMap {
-        print("key is", key)
+        print("value is", value)
     }

     // If you also need to keep a numeric iterator while iterating a map you can
     // use another form of for.
-    for i = 0; key, value in myMap; ++i {
+    for i = 0; value, key in myMap; ++i {
         print(i, key, value)
     }
 }